 For Alyssa Romano, getting dressed is a joy.
-That’s pretty obvious when you visit her blog, A Girl From Boston.
+That’s pretty obvious when you meet the woman behind Lissy in the City (A Girl From Boston.)

-Scroll through her posts and you’ll see dozens of photos of the perky blonde with the megawatt smile, happily showing off her latest looks.
-Clothes are Alyssa’s passion, and she’s been thrilled to share that with her readers for the last 5 years.
+Scroll through her posts, and you’ll see dozens of photos of the perky blonde with the megawatt smile, happily showing off her latest looks.
+Clothes are Alyssa’s passion, and she’s been thrilled to share that with her readers for the last five years.

-I recently had a chance to chat with this 45-year blogger about her colorful, modern wardrobe.
+I recently had a chance to chat with this 40+ fashionista about her colorful, modern wardrobe.
 Here’s my interview with Alyssa (Lissy), my newest Fabulous After 40 Styleblazer.

 Deb: Lissy, Why did you start your blog?